justshiftjk/Pumpswap-Volume-Bot/README.md

 ## 💡 Use Cases

-- Simulate organic volume for newly launched tokens on Pumpswap.
+- Simulate organic volume for newly launched tokens.
+- Create realistic buy/sell activity across wallets.
+- Automate distribution and management of token liquidity.
+- Maintain healthy market dynamics in Pump.fun AMM pools.

+---

+The source code for this bot is **not publicly available** in this repository due to privacy and operational sensitivity.
+This `README` serves only as documentation of the bot’s features and capabilities.